UK ETA Simplified

 What will holiday makers have to do when entering the United Kingdom?

-Holidaymakers will, therefore, have to fill in additional forms before they leave their home country.
+Holidaymakers will, therefore, have to complete the UK ETA form questions before they leave their home country.
 After that they will have to wait for their ETA application to be approved and only then will they be allowed to continue with their journey.

 One of the many other implications of the planned system is that EU citizens would have to pay if they want to visit the UK.
 And UK citizens would have to pay if they want to visit the EU.
 This is a dramatic departure from the current situation.

-The UK ETA will cost £10 per applicant.
+The UK ETA government fee is £10 per applicant.
 This fee is non-refundable and is charged each time an application is submitted.
 Every traveller entering the UK will need to pay this application fee as part of submitting their form.

 Who will have to apply for a UK ETA?